 It sounds like the ultimate in modern convenience, a science-fiction concept come to life – BVLOS drone delivery, direct to your door.
-The nascent unmanned delivery industry has the potential to revolutionize not just online shopping and last-mile logistics.
+The nascent industry for delivery UAVs has the potential to revolutionize not just online shopping and last-mile logistics.
 It also makes the supply of hospitals, offshore vessels, and hard-to-reach areas (such as remote communities and disaster-struck regions) accessible.

 In addition to providing enhanced accessibility compared to manned aircraft and road vehicles, delivery drones could cut down air pollution and road congestion once adopted widely.
 Unmanned aerial vehicles can also provide highly efficient service, as their maneuverability and small size allow distributors to cut out the middleman.
 Moreover, this reduces product costs as goods can be sent straight from the warehouse to the final end-recipient.

 The ongoing COVID-19 pandemic has helped accelerate the development of drone delivery services.
 This technology allows for contact-free delivery and lessens people’s need to leave the house, making it perfect for social distancing.
 Some drones do not even need to land in order to deliver their cargo, using a quick-release tether system to release a package while hovering in the air.

 While the technologies already exist, setting up a drone delivery business is not as easy as strapping a package to a drone and wishing it bon voyage.
 Many countries either:

 - Limit commercial drone operations solely to visual line-of-sight (VLOS).

 - Require an extensive BVLOS certification and proven process for operations that wish to go beyond this limit.

 - Approve drone delivery services only in segregated airspace that is not shared with other air traffic and does not pass over populated areas.